surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 - **Points** on selecting the checkbox it enables pointers for the data range in line chart.

-- **Point style** will specify how the data points will appear on chart. below are the following options are available.
+- **Point style** will specify how the data points will appear on chart.
+Below are the following point styles available in AcuBi.
   - Circle
   - Triangle
   - Rectangle